Jimmy Garoppolo Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Season Stats

-- He's also rushed 37 times for 50 yards and three touchdowns, averaging 3.3 yards per game.
+- He also has 50 rushing yards on 37 carries with three touchdowns, averaging 3.3 yards per game.

-- The 49ers, who rank 14th in the NFL in points scored, have attempted a pass 51.5% of the time while opting for the ground attack 48.5% of the time.

 - Garoppolo has thrown 51 passes in the red zone this season, 47.2% of his team's red zone plays.